-Note: The instructions below show installation using the cabinet mantel and hearth base accessories.
-The hearth base accessory is optional for this installation.
+Note: The instructions below show installation using the cabinet mantel and the G3000F/G3001U hearth base accessories.
+The hearth base accessory shown is optional for this installation.
 You can install fireplace and cabinet mantel directly on the floor.
-The corner mantel accessory cannot be installed with hearth base.
+The corner mantel and face mantel accessories cannot be installed with the G3000F/G3001U hearth base.
 You must install corner mantel directly on the floor.
+If mounting fireplace to floor or using corner mantel, an optional G3005 Slim Base kit may be installed.

 - 1. Assemble cabinet mantel, hearth base, and trim accessories.
 Assembly instructions are included with each accessory. - 2.
 Install a properly grounded, 120 volt three-prong electrical outlet at fireplace location if an outlet is not there.
 If possible, locate outlet so cabinet mantel will cover it when installed (see Figure 8, page 12).
+Continued